C. W. Post

-Charles William Post (October 26, 1854 – May 9, 1914) was an American innovator, breakfast cereal and foods manufacturer and a pioneer in the prepared-food industry.
+Charles William Post (October 26, 1854 – May 9, 1914) was an American businessman.
 He was the founder of what became Post Consumer Brands.

 Early life and education

 In November 1874, Post married Ella Letitia Merriweather.

-Post, commonly known as "C. W.", was born October 26, 1854, in Springfield, Illinois, the son of Charles Rollin Post and Caroline Lathrop Post, and grew up in the adopted hometown of Abraham Lincoln, who served as President of the United States during Post's childhood.
+Post was born October 26, 1854, in Springfield, Illinois, the son of Charles Rollin Post and Caroline Lathrop Post, and grew up in the adopted hometown of Abraham Lincoln, who served as President of the United States during Post's childhood.

 Post graduated from public schools in Springfield, and then enrolled at Illinois Industrial University, where he remained for two years before leaving without a degree.

 After a brief stay in Independence, Kansas, Post returned to Springfield, where he remained for over a decade working as a salesman and manufacturer of agricultural machinery.
 During this interval Post invented and patented several farm implements, including a plow, a harrow, and a hay-stacking machine.

 In November 1874, Post married Ella Letitia Merriweather; they had one daughter, Marjorie.
 Ella supported her husband throughout his career and cared for him when he was ill.
 As Post became wealthier and began spending more time away from Ella, who was often ill, his relationship with her waned.
 Against her wishes, Post separated from her in 1904 and married his second wife, Leila Young, his 27-year-old secretary, in November 1904.
 Marjorie, who remained close to her father, later said that her mother died of "a broken heart" after Post divorced her and married his secretary.
-In a deceitful attempt to have his daughter become closer with his secretary (soon to be wife), C. W. hired her to be a travel companion for Marjorie.
+In a deceitful attempt to have his daughter become closer with his secretary (soon to be wife), he hired her to be a travel companion for Marjorie.
 When Marjorie realized the ruse, she deeply resented Leila.